-If cover is provided under Income Protection and a claim is made for a period of less than one month, it will be paid on a pro-rata basis.
-The payment will be made at a rate of 1/30th of the monthly amount payable for each day the Life Insured is entitled to any benefits payable under Income Protection.
+If cover is provided under Income Protection Super, Standard or Premier and a claim is made for a period of disability of less than one month following the end of the Waiting Period, it will be paid on a pro-rata basis.
+The payment will be made at a rate of 1/30th of the Benefit Amount for each day the Life Insured is Totally Disabled or Partially Disabled.